calaldees/teacherEducation/teacherEducation/behaviour.md

 * Managing classroom behaviour is 90% pro-active and 10% re-active
     * Remove the opportunity's for misbehaviour
     * Remove the incentives for misbehaviour
-    * Promote meta-cognition and establish _behaviours for learning_
+    * Promote [[metaCognition]] and establish _behaviours for learning_
+    * "Is this a lesson that is worth behaving in?"
+    * Have a "plan" to deal with behaviour issues in advance

 * [DfE Behaviour and discipline in schools](https://www.gov.uk/government/publications/behaviour-and-discipline-in-schools) January 2016
     * Teachers have a power to impose detention outside school hours